 It was then in 1977 at the age of twenty one that I open a music shop in South Shields called Music Maker and I stopped playing in bands to concentrate on running the shop.
 You can read all about the Music Maker story here: https://www.facebook.com/musicmakermusicshop/

-For the rest of my twenties I would concentrate on running my businesses which would include HMC a factory making sound equipment, and also operating the transport companies Frontline Express, Frontline Shipping, North East Roadfreight, and a TNT parcel office.
+For the rest of my twenties I would concentrate on running my businesses which would include HMC (Hutchinson Manufacturing Company) a factory making sound equipment for HH, Carlsbro, Roland, Trace Elliott, Laney, and Celestion.
+I also operated the transport companies Frontline Express, Frontline Shipping and North East Roadfreight and also became a director for TNT parcel office.

 RE-EMERGING AGAIN AS A KEYBOARD PLAYER

-Even by the beginning of the 90’s I hadn’t considered going back to playing in bands because I was too busy running my businesses but the economic state of the country in the early 90’s was proving difficult for businesses and I was ready to do something different.
+Even by the beginning of the 90’s I hadn’t considered going back to playing in bands because I was too busy running my businesses but the economic state of the country in the early 90’s was proving difficult for all businesses and I was ready for a change.

-It was a Saturday morning in 1992, and I was in the back shop of the Music Maker shop when the phone rang.
+It was a Saturday morning in the winter of 1993 and I was in the back shop of the Music Maker shop when the phone rang.
 I answered it and the caller asked to speak to me.
 He said his name was Hilton Valentine and he said that he used to be in a band called The Animals.
-He told me that he was looking for a keyboard player for a couple of ‘Animals’ type shows in Germany and he asked if I would I be interested.
+He told me that he was looking for a keyboard player for some ‘Animals’ shows that he had coming up in Germany and asked if I would I be interested.
 I said I was, and he invited me over to the Pheasant pub in North Shields for an audition on that coming Monday.
-I must admit, the only song I knew by the Animals at that time was House of The Rising Sun and now all of a sudden I was off for an audition with the band in two days time.
+I must admit, the only song I could recall by the Animals at that time was House of The Rising Sun and now all of a sudden I was actually going to audition for that same band in two days time.

-This was in the days before shops were open on Sundays so I had to dash to HMV and buy a couple of Animals CD’s so that I wouldn't make a fool of myself.
-It was only when I listened to them that I realised Alan Price had his very own unique style of playing which I had to quickly try and copy to make it sound authentic.
-When I arrived at the audition I was not only met by Hilton the original Animals guitarist, but also Chas Chandler the original bass player and John Steel the original drummer.
-Also present were members of local band The Alligators who were there to make up the rest of the band.
+This was in the days when shops were closed on Sundays so I had to dash along to HMV and buy a couple of Animals CD’s to avoid making a fool of myself.
+It was only when I closely listened to their songs that I realised Alan Price had his very own unique style of playing which I would quickly have to try and copy to make it sound authentic.
+When I arrived at the audition I was not only met by Hilton the original Animals guitarist, but also Chas Chandler the original Animals bass player and John Steel the original Animals drummer.
+Also present were members of local R&B band The Alligators who were there to make up the rest of the band.
 The audition went quite smoothly and I managed to get through all of the songs.
-I remember thinking that was it, and they might get in touch with me later to let me know if I did or didn’t have the job.
-But to my surprise I was called over by Hilton to talk to Chas, and Hilton asked Chas what he thought about me.
-Chas looked at Hilton and simply said ‘He’s the man for the job’.
-Hilton smiled and said ‘Right Steve, let’s run through the set again’, so that was it, I was in the band.
+I remember thinking to myself at the time that they would probably get back in touch with me some time later to let me know if I did or didn’t have the job.
+But to my surprise Hilton took me over to see Chas where Hilton asked him what he thought about me.
+Chas looked at Hilton and said ‘He’s the man for the job’.
+Hilton smiled and said ‘Okay Steve, If you're happy then I'm happy, so let’s run through the set again’, and that was it, I was in their Animals band.

-Chas told us he would have loved to be in the new line up of the band but unfortunately due to health reasons he would find it difficult to play the bass guitar again, so the rest of the band was made up from Alligators members Joss Elliott on bass, Robert Kane on vocals and George Fearon on guitar.
+Chas told us that he would have loved to be in the new line up of the band but unfortunately due to health reasons he would find it too difficult to go on the road again so the rest of the band was made up from Alligators member's Joss Elliott on bass, Robert Kane on vocals and George Fearon on guitar.

 AFTER THE ANIMALS

-I ended up having a hard time after the Animals band split up and Peter Barton who was the manager of the Animals band at that time offered me the job with Alan Silson the original guitarist from Smokie in a band called The Sounds of Smokie, which also featured Jeff Brown from the Tremeloes.
-Once again I was back in a good band and it had great harmonies.
-We toured it mainly around Ireland, Scandinavia and Germany.
+I ended up having a hard time financially after the Animals band split up and Peter Barton who was the manager of The Animals band offered me the job playing keyboards for Alan Silson the original guitarist from Smokie in his band called The Sounds of Smokie, which also featured Jeff Brown from The Sweet and Tremeloes.
+Once again I was back working in a pro band.
+It also had great 'Smokie' harmonies.
+We toured this band mainly around Ireland, Scandinavia and Germany.

-I answered an advert for a keyboard player for the No 1 Eric Clapton Tribute band Classic Clapton.
+In 2003 I fully expected (as I had been promised) to get my job back with John Steel in his Animals and Friends band when his keyboard player Dave Rowberry suddenly died, but unbelievably the job was given to Mickey Gallagher who had temporarily stood in for Dave Roberry when Alan Price suddenly left The Animals in 1965.
+Not wanting to hang around I decided to answer an advert for a keyboard player for the No 1 Eric Clapton Tribute band Classic Clapton.
 I had previously heard all about Mike Hall and his band After Midnight which performed Clapton songs very well.
-I remember watching a television documentary about him and was eager to meet him in person.
-It was a surreal feeling when he answered the door to me and invited me in...
-It felt as if Eric Clapton had invited me into his house.
+I remember watching a television documentary about him and I was eager to meet him in person.
+It was a surreal feeling when he answered the door to me and invited me in... it felt as if Eric Clapton had invited me into his house.
 That was when I realised that Mike has an incredible persona akin to Eric Clapton himself and this is why his tribute band Classic Clapton has become so successful.
-It is not just because of the great music he plays, when he walks on stage I'm sure the audience imagine they’re watching the real man himself.
+It is not just because of the great music he plays, when he walks on stage I'm sure the audience feel they’re seeing the real man himself.

-I toured the theatres throughout the UK with the band for a couple of years and we even played a festival out in Estonia.
-I really enjoyed playing the Clapton songs because it was a breath of fresh air for me having to perform the parts previously played by such keyboard greats as Billy Preston, Chuck Leavell, and Chris Stainton.
+I toured the theatres throughout the UK with the band for nearly two years and we even played a festival out in Estonia.
+I really enjoyed playing the Clapton songs because it was a breath of fresh air for me having to perform the parts previously played by such keyboard greats as Billy Preston, Chuck Leavell and Chris Stainton.

 THE TONY LIDDLE BAND